Skip to main content

 Definition

-The optic nerve originates in the eye socket and carries visual signals to the brain.
-Each optic nerve contains millions of neuronal fibres.
-Optic neuropathies are diseases of the optic nerve, the most common of which is glaucoma.
-Other optic neuropathies include optic neuritis, which is an inflammation of the optic nerve, and ischaemic optic neuropathies, which are diseases that disrupt blood flow to the optic nerve, causing damage that is often irreversible.
+The optic nerve extends from the eye socket, carrying visual signals to the brain via millions of neuronal fibers.
+When the optic nerve is affected, we speak of optic neuropathies, a group of diseases affecting the optic nerve.
+The most common is glaucoma.
+Other optic neuropathies include optic neuritis, which is an inflammation of the optic nerve, and ischemic optic neuropathies, which are diseases that disrupt blood flow to the optic nerve, often causing irreversible damage.

 Image6.jpg